judka-uriel/uriel-book/uriel_en.md

 As seen in Shemot [7:3](https://www.sefaria.org/Exodus.7.3), initially G‑d personally subjected a person to trials when He hardened Pharaoh's heart, i.e. placed in Pharaoh's mind the thought not to let the Jews go.
-But Pharaoh retained free choice.
+But Pharaoh retained free will.
 Knowing Pharaoh's character and his inclinations, G‑d was certain that Pharaoh would incline toward the decision not to let the Jews go.
 <!-- See also Sihon, king of Heshbon
 in Devarim [2:30](https://www.sefaria.org/Deuteronomy.2.30). -->
-But punishment followed, because Pharaoh retained the possibility of not yielding to evil thoughts, and the Egyptian people retained the possibility of not obeying Pharaoh's commands.
+But punishment followed, because Pharaoh retained the possibility of not yielding to negative thoughts, and the Egyptian people retained the possibility of not obeying Pharaoh's commands.
 As it was said in Beresheet [15:14](https://www.sefaria.org/Genesis.15.14), the nation that enslaves will be subjected to judgment.